-For more information, contact the Installment Program Section at 404-417-6486 or via e-mail to firstname.lastname@example.org.
+To determine if you are eligible, please contact the Installment Payment Agreement Section at 404-417-6486 or via e-mail to email@example.com.

 Individual Retirement Accounts.
 The provisions concerning taxability and conversion from a traditional IRA to a Roth IRA are the same for Georgia as they are for the Internal Revenue Service.

 Withholding on Lump-sump Distributions.
 For taxable years beginning on or after January 1, 2008, the payee of any non-periodic payment may elect to have withholding made on such non-periodic distributions from a pension, annuity, or similar fund.
 Such an election shall remain in effect until revoked by the payee.

 Innocent Spouse Relief.
 In accordance with O.C.G.A.
 Section 48-7-86(g), individuals granted innocent spouse relief under Section 6015 of the Internal Revenue Code are eligible for relief from liability for tax, interest and penalty to the extent relief was granted by the Internal Revenue Service.